cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 Let's review some of the concepts we covered in the previous episodes.
 You are encouraged to go back and engage with those episodes in order to answer these questions.

-You can post questions on the Mattermost channel for this exercise or, if you are doing this exercise in real time, use the "Raise hand" feature on Zoom.
+You can post questions on the [Mattermost](https://mattermost.web.cern.ch/cmsodws2022/channels/datasets-pre-exercise) channel for this exercise.

 > ## Let's review!
 > Can you get to the starting page for the CMS Open Data Portal?
 Can you select